radeonxray/DB-Assignment2/README.md

   - The Project is set to be hosted on `http://127.0.0.1:3001` or `http://localhost:3001/`, this can be manually adjusted if needed in the `server.js-file`
   - Has been set to be hosted on `http://127.0.0.1:3001` or `http://localhost:3001/`
   - The project has been set to communicate with the MongoDB hosted by the Docker Container at `192.168.33.10:27017`, change the IP and port in the project's `server.js`-file, if you've changed the default values from the setup.

+### 5: Results

+With the `twitterdb`-project running, you can see the results by using a browser (*Chrome, Firefox, Internet Explore etc.*) or tools such as *Postman* (https://www.getpostman.com).

+The answers to the questions posed in the assignment can be found using the given api-path

+**[Please note that the given Paths are given using the default values for the IP, PORT, Database and Collections]**.

+- How many Twitter users are in the database?
+  - Path:
+- Which Twitter users link the most to other Twitter users?
+(Provide the top ten.)
+  - Path:
+- Who is are the most mentioned Twitter users?
+(Provide the top five.)
+  - Path:
+- Who are the most active Twitter users (top ten)?
+  - Path:
+- Who are the five most grumpy (most negative tweets) and the most happy (most positive tweets)?
+(Provide five users for each group)
+  - Path:

 # Development Notes